Memorial honors gun violence victims with 45,000 flowers on National Mall - NewsBreak

 “What are you going to do to regulate evil because it’s never going anywhere,” she said.

-“I’m a strong advocate for the second amendment, for our law enforcement, for our parents being able to protect themselves, for us to be able to protect ourselves,” said Klucken, a member of DC Project’s Women for Gun Rights.
+“I’m a strong advocate for the second amendment, for our law enforcement for our parents being able to protect themselves for us to able to protect ourselves,” said Klucken, a member of DC Project - Women for Gun Rights.

-“I’d rather train you the proper way on firearm control than for them to take our weapons,” said Klucken.
+“I’d rather train you the proper way on firearm control then for them to take our weapons,” said Klucken.

-As the debate continues on Capitol Hill, those flowers remain until Saturday as a reminder of the lives lost too soon.
+As the debate continues on Capitol Hill, those flowers remain a reminder of the lives lost too soon until Saturday.

-This same CDC report shows young Black men between ages 10 to 44 had the largest increase in homicide rates in 2020.
+This same CDC report shows young Black men between the ages of 10 to 44 had the largest increase in homicide rates in 2020.

 ©2022 Cox Media Group